IsaacScript/isaacscript/docs/getting-started.md

 cinst nodejs -y
 ```

 (This is short form of `choco install nodejs -y`.
-The `-y` flag automaticaly answers "yes" to the "Are you sure" message.)
+The `-y` flag automatically answers "yes" to the "Are you sure" message.)

 <br />